gridl/IoT.Home.Netduino/README.md

 The idea is to build a starter kit for a IoT project based on Netduino.

-Gathering several projects along some time, I´ll try to list the authors below.
-A couple versions are provided:
+Several projects were gathered at Internet, a couple versions are provided:

 - Home was the initial project
-- Home2 is the latest release.
+- Home2 is the latest release

-Following projects are provided:
+Following projects are provided at both versions:

 - Web Server
 - File Client